 In previouse artile (Why Third party inspectors rarely provide importer corrective actions), we explained that inspectors are limited in their ability to find causes for and fix quality issues they detected in factory.

 So how would you like these QC inspectors to help you?
 We would say the real value they provide to importers can be summarized just:

-QC Inspectors provide transparency in their communication, their documentation and their reporting.
-In each inspection or quality control case, they help the importers to understand what’s really happening with their Chinese supplier, empowering the importer to make informed decisions about their products.
+QC inspectors provide transparency in their communication, their documentation and reporting. in each product inspection or quality check case, information from inspectors could help importers to understand what’s really happening with their Chinese supplier, empowering the importer to make informed decisions about their products.

 This is why most of importers book Pre-shipment Inspection Service as a necessary process for importing